 .ORG - implies a non-profit ORGanization.
 Approach with skepticism.

 .COM - stands for "Commerce" and is used for business.
+Information on such a website will contain a large amount of bias.
 Approach with skepticism.

 A grad student's project, though affiliated with U. Alabama: https://cyberbullying.ua.edu/